docusign/code-examples-powershell/README.md

 ## Introduction
 This repo includes a powershell command-line application to demonstrate:

+## eSignature API

+For more information about the scopes used for obtaining authorization to use the eSignature API, see the [Required Scopes section](https://developers.docusign.com/docs/esign-rest-api/esign101/auth)

 1. **Use embedded signing.**
    [Source.](./eg001EmbeddedSigning.ps1)
    This example sends an envelope, and then uses embedded signing for the first signer.